yec/aloha/README.txt

 INSTALL
 ------------------
--Download the aloha editor from http://www.aloha-editor.org/ and extact it into 'sites/all/libraries/aloha'.
+-Download the aloha editor from http://www.aloha-editor.org/ and extract it into 'sites/all/libraries/aloha'.
 -Download and install the Libraries module
 -Install this module